3rd Battalion, 1st Marines: Beginnings

-3rd Battalion, 1st Marines was activated on 1 March 1941 at Guantanamo Bay, Cuba and assigned to the 1st Marine Division.
-In April of that year, they were relocated to Marine Barracks, Parris Island, South Carolina; the unit was subsequently deactivated in October of that year.
+3rd Battalion, 1st Marines (3/1) was activated on 1 March 1941 at Guantanámo Bay, Cuba and assigned to the 1st Marine Division.
+In April of that year, they were relocated to Marine Barracks, Parris Island, South Carolina; the battalion was subsequently deactivated in October of that year.

 World War II

 On 16 February 1942, 3/1 was re-activated at New River, North Carolina.
-In July 1942, they deployed to Wellington, New Zealand and participated in the following World War II campaigns: Guadalcanal, Eastern New Guinea, New Britain, Peleliu and Okinawa.
-Beginning in April 1946, they participated in the occupation of North China.
-The battalion was again deactivated on 20 March 1947 as part of the post-war drawdown of forces.
+In July 1942, 3/1 deployed to Wellington, New Zealand and participated in the following World War II campaigns: Guadalcanal, Eastern New Guinea, New Britain, Peleliu, and Okinawa.
+Beginning in April 1946, 3/1 participated in the occupation of North China.
+The battalion was again deactivated on 20 March 1947, as part of the post-war drawdown of forces.

 Korean War

 The start of the Korean War saw the reactivation of 3/1 on 4 August 1950 at Marine Corps Base Camp Pendleton, California and their quick deployment to Korea in September.
 The battalion's first action was at the Battle of Inchon in September 1950.
-Following the recapture of Seoul, 3/1, along with the rest of the 1st Marine Division, was put back on ship and sailed around to the east coast of Korea.
-They eventually landed at Wonsan in late October and from there participated in the Battle of Chosin Reservoir.
+Following the recapture of Seoul, 3/1 along with the rest of the 1st Marine Division, was put back on ships and sailed around the Korean peninsula to the eastern coast of Korea.
+The battalion eventually landed at Wonsan in late October and from there participated in the Battle of Chosin Reservoir.
 During the battle they were the only battalion from the Chesty Puller's 1st Marine Regiment to make it as far north as Hagaru-ri.

-After the withdrawal from Chosin the 1st Marine Division was evacuated from Hungnam.
+After the withdrawal from Chosin Reservoir, 1st Marine Division marched to Hungnam to be evacuated.
 The battalion took part in fighting on the East Central Front and Western Front of the Jamestown Line for the remainder of the war.
 After the Korean Armistice Agreement was signed, they participated in the defense of the Korean Demilitarized Zone from July 1953 to April 1955.
-In April 1955, the battalion re-located to MCB Camp Pendleton, California.
+In April 1955, the battalion re-located to Camp Pendleton, California.

+Cuban Missile Crisis

 From October to December 1962, 3/1 was part of the amphibious task force sent to the Caribbean in response to the Cuban Missile Crisis.

 Vietnam War

-From January 1966 to May 1971, the battalion fought in the Vietnam War, operating from Chu Lai, Da Nang, Thang Binh, Thanh Thuy, Cửa Việt, Ca Lu, Vandegrift Combat Base, Route 9, An Hoa, and Hoa Vang.
-In May 1971, they re-located to MCB Camp Pendleton, California.
+From January 1966 to May 1971, 3/1 fought in the Vietnam War, operating in Chu Lai, Da Nang, Thang Binh, Thanh Thuy, Cửa Việt, Ca Lu, Vandegrift Combat Base, Route 9, An Hoa, and Hoa Vang.
+In May 1971, the battalion re-located to MCB Camp Pendleton, California.

+Post Vietnam & the 1980s

+During this drawdown period, the Marines and Sailors of 3/1 participated in multiple Unit Deployment Program (UDP) rotations and Marine amphibious unit deployments.